-To access and use GeoAnalytics Tools in Map Viewer, follow these steps:
+To access and use GeoAnalytics Tools in the map viewer, follow these steps:

-- Open a web map in Map Viewer.
+- Open a web map in the portal map viewer.
 You can optionally add layers to the map that you want to perform analysis on, or browse for layers when running your tools.